Audi A1 review - Practicality, comfort and boot space

 Now the three-door A1 variant has been dropped, and because the new generation is bigger than before, owners of the previous generation will find the latest Audi supermini is a lot more useful.

 Five-doors means easy access to the rear for baby seats and the like, and the extra space inside means more adjustment for the driver’s seat so it will be easier for all shapes and sizes to get comfy.
 Forward visibility is fine too, although rear parking sensors will be a boon for some when reversing, as like many modern hatchbacks the rear view is hardly panoramic.
+The more rugged Citycarver model has a 50mm extra ride height and brings a softer, more comfortable drive.

 In other respects, the cabin is typical Audi, with decent glovebox, door pockets and storage in the centre console, plus cup-holders between the seats.
 Practicality is also enhanced by the application of so much tech.
 The optional Virtual Cockpit dash in particular offering up navigation info that’s easily assimilated by the driver.